Eva L. and Joseph M. Bruening Foundation (Cuyahoga County, Ohio)

 Additional Information

-Requests for program, start-up or emergency operating and capital support will be considered.
-Applicants are discouraged from submitting requests for endowment, general operating expenses, research, symposia/seminars or fundraising events.
+Applicants are discouraged from submitting requests for endowment, general operating expenses, scholarships, research, symposia/seminars or fundraising events.
 No grants are awarded to individuals, nor does the Foundation respond to mass mailings or annual campaign solicitations.

 Contacts